Documentation standard

 |---|---|---|

-Public — anyone who opens the repo | What the project is, prerequisites, quick start, links to full docs |
+README.md | Public — anyone who opens the repo | What the project is, prerequisites, quick start, links to full docs |

-Claude Code | Repo context loaded automatically at session start.
-See Claude Code standard. |
+AGENTS.md (canonical) + CLAUDE.md (Claude Code shim, imports AGENTS.md) | AI coding agents/clients | Repo context loaded automatically at session start.
+See the agents standard. |

 Both files must exist before any functional work is committed to a repo.

-README.md must include¶
+README.md must include

 - What this project is — one paragraph, plain language, no jargon